CS2103JAN2017-T15-B2/Watodo/docs/UserGuide.md

 * `edit 1 newTaskName`
   Change the name of a task only

+#####Converting the type of a task

+Edit command can as well be used to convert the category of tasks.
+For instance, a todo task can be converted to a deadline task by editing the endTime of it.

+For example, a task with index 2 is a todo task.
+Entering the command below converts it into a deadline:<br>
+`edit 2 to/23/04/2017 19:00`

+To convert an Event task to a deadline task, the startTime of the task should be cancelled.
+This can be done by entering the following command, where we just leave the field after prefix "from/" empty.<br>
+`edit 3 from/`

 ### 2.5.
 Finding all tasks containing any keyword in their name: `find`